phalcon-orphanage/docs-internals/reference/variables.rst

                 +---------+----+  +---------+----+
     zval *b ----------------------------^

-We're changing the variable $b, to avoid changing the value of $a.
-PHP performs an internal process called "separation".
+We are changing the variable $b, to avoid changing the value of $a, PHP performs an internal process called "separation".
 In this process, PHP allocates memory for $b and reduces the reference count in $a to indicate that $b is not pointing anymore to $a.

 Let's see how to write the above process using Zend API: